MKanbaz/How-Handle-Yes-No-in-DisplayAlert/README.md

 # How-Handle-Yes-No-in-DisplayAlert
-How handle Yes No in DisplayAlert Xamarin
+How handle Yes No in DisplayAlert Xamarin Forms